Dansby Swanson Player Props: Cubs vs. Phillies

 Phillies Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Phillies pitching staff ranks sixth in the league.

-- The Phillies have a 4.23 team ERA that ranks 16th across all MLB pitching staffs.
+- The Phillies have the 16th-ranked team ERA among all MLB pitching staffs (4.23).

-- Phillies pitchers combine to surrender 82 home runs (1.1 per game), the ninth-fewest in the league.
+- Phillies pitchers combine to give up 84 home runs (1.1 per game), the ninth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.